 Commuted pension: 10(10A)(iii)

-- Any sum received from Life insurance policy as maturity proceeds, death benefits.
+- Any sum received from Life insurance policy as maturity proceeds, death benefits is tax free subject to fulfillment of the conditions mentioned therein.

 Illustration (For Men/Women below 60yrs/Sr. Citizen upto 80yrs/ Sr. Citizen above 80yrs)